NHMDenmark/DaSSCo-Integration/Documentation/ARS_metadata_field_descriptions/barcode.md

 Lets us identify the specimen and link it with Specify.

 **Populated by whom and when:**
-ARS when it receives the barcode either at creation or when the asset metadata is updated after processing.
+ARS.
+Populated as part of the specimen protocol when a barcode is given to ARS by either specify or integration server

 **Updated where and when:**
 Never